Skip to content

 You can offer any of the cleaning business ideas listed above as a standalone service.
 That means clients can call you on an as-needed basis for one service at a time.

-However, if you want to increase your profit margins, bundle cleaning services together or offer different service level packages for your clients to choose from.
+However, if you want to increase your profit margins, bundle cleaning services or offer different service level packages for your clients to choose from.

 1. Bundle your services